 This work is a combination of multiple current technologies and tools configured to imply an earlier time.
 It is an intentional implication of Plasticpunk if you will.
 In fitting with this now-stalgic ideology The 8-Bit Ascendant currently communicates a message often read at the end of the presupposed 8-bit era as it transitioned into a networked age.
 However, each time this sculpture is installed a new message is introduced providing an alternate experience.

-Media: Fiberglass rod and prototyping board, 3D printed plastic, light emitting diodes, Arduino, piezo speakers, various electronic components, rubber, medium density fiber board. top
+Media: Fiberglass rod, prototyping board, 3D printed plastic, light emitting diodes, Arduino, piezo speakers, various electronic components, rubber, medium density fiber board. top

 This robot creates an abstract expressionist painting while any viewer is present.
-In doing so it entertains the viewer and hopefully allows them to question the hand of the artist in this work. top
+In doing so it encourages the viewer to question their preconceived notions regarding the hand of the artist.

 - end of line -